unktomi/RawAudioSoundWave/README.md

     void EnqueuePCMData(const uint8 *Data, int32 Size);

 This function must be called on the main thread.
 You must also specify the <code>SampleRate</code> and <code>NumChannels</code> fields of <code>USoundWave</code> and format the data accordingly.

+This plugin also contains an Editor plugin which adds the asset to the Sounds menu.